charityroyale/template-donation-alert/README.md

 This is a fork of the original [Phaser Vite TypeScript Template](https://github.com/phaserjs/template-vite-ts).
 It gives you a starting a point to create an awesome donation alert for [Charity Royale](https://charityroyale.at/).

 Every year, we raise over EUR 250,000 through a charity streaming event on Twitch called “Charity Royale.”
-The funds go directly to the Make-A-Wish Foundation, with no deductions for volunteer work, to grant the heartfelt wishes of children with severe mental and/or physical disabilities.
+The funds go directly to the Make-A-Wish Foundation, with no deductions for volunteer work, to grant the heartfelt wishes of children with severe mental and/or physical illnesses.

 The “Call-For-Alerts” is open until October 14th.
 The Charity Royale team will review all submissions and decide which alerts to integrate into this year’s event.
-We have room for several alerts, with some triggering for larger donations and others for smaller amounts.
-We are looking forward to awesome alerts made for the good cause and thank you for your support!
+We have room for several alerts, some of which will trigger for larger donations, while others will trigger for smaller amounts.
+We are looking forward to seeing awesome alerts created for this cause, and we thank you for your support!

-Submit your Sandbox or OpenSource repository URL by sending me (Heideltraut on Phaser Discord) a DM or emailing me at hello@hammertime.studio.
+Submit your Sandbox or open-source repository URL by sending me (Heideltraut on Phaser Discord) a DM, or email me at hello@hammertime.studio.

-This template is also available as Sandbox at https://phaser.io/sandbox/yKLgrdSV.
+This template is also available as a Sandbox at https://phaser.io/sandbox/yKLgrdSV.

 ## Phaser Vite TypeScript Template